tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_combinatorial.md

 ```

 Each row and column must be a permutation of the numbers 1, 2, 3, 4.
 Also, the
-4 2-by-2 sub-squares must also be permutations of 1, 2, 3,4.
+four 2-by-2 sub-squares must also be permutations of 1, 2, 3,4.

 Here's how we could solve this puzzle in Prolog: